billkable/cloud-foundry-health-check-example/README.md

 4. Application process failures

+In our applications, we developers are on the hook to make sure the application dependency and backing resource failures are handled within the application.
+But this means we must handle non-functional concerns, as well as the business application concerns.

 In Cloud orchestration architectures including Kubernetes and Cloud Foundry, the Platform Operator role is responsible for hardening the underlying platforms, but failures still may occur.
 This is why we design our applications for *disposability*.

-In our applications, we developers are on the hook to make sure the application dependency and backing resource failures are handled within the application.
-But this means we must handle non-functional concerns, as well as the business application concerns.
+## Handling Failures with REST Applications

+The scope of this example is to demonstrate failure detection of application instances, and how Cloud Foundry can handle it.

 This is where Spring Boot Actuator helps.
 Actuator handles health detection of many preexisting backing resource